ucc-xx/hostcolor/README.md

     This works well for [number] 0-2 and ok up to 3.
 After that there might be collisions.
-There are up to 66 color families with 3 destinct colors if all families stay under 4 members. (e.g. fam0 22-24 and fam1 25-27 overlap when one of the families has a fourth member fam1-4 is 25).
+There are up to 66 color families with 3 destinct colors if all families stay under 4 members. (e.g. fam0 22-24 and fam1 25-27 overlap when the family 0 has a fourth member: fam0-4 is 25).

     Notice: abc32xyz1 is interpreted as lable = "abcxyz" number = "321"